 5 minutes before the buns come out of the oven, melt the apricot jam in a small pan.
 As soon as the buns are removed from the oven paint over the heated apricot jam and then leave to cool.

-Once the hot cross bun tear and share is fully cooled, heat up the chocolate in the microwave in 30 second bursts until melted.
+Once the hot cross bun tear and share is fully cooled, place the chocolate in a microwaveable bowl and heat in 30 second bursts until melted.
 Mix the melted white and milk chocolate and serve with the tear and share.